arha83/pong_java/README.md

 As you can see, in this case the hitbox is much smaller than the sprite.

 ### Applying velocity
-Velocity is another physical property of an object. in 2D, velocty can be defined by its x and y factors; So, we will add `vx` and `vy` properties to our class.
+Velocity is another physical property of an object. in 2D, velocity can be defined by its x and y factors; So, we will add `vx` and `vy` properties to our class.
 We should give their initial value in the constructor and write a getter and setter function for them.
 ```java
     private Sprite sprite;
     private Hitbox hitbox;